kaczor6418/git-hooks-example/README.md

 ## Set up

-To use this repository you will need `node.js`, `npm` and `git`.
+To use this repository, you will need `node.js`, `npm` and `git`.
 If you have it, then you can run those command in your `terminal` / `git-bash` / `cmd` / `power-shell`.

 ```bash